Wilfrid Napier

-Wilfrid Fox Napier O.F.M. (born 8 March 1941) is a South African Franciscan friar and prelate of the Catholic Church.
-He served as Archbishop of Durban from 1992 to 2021 and has been a cardinal since 2001.
-He served as Bishop of Kokstad from 1981 to 1992.
+Wilfrid Fox Napier, O.F.M. (born 8 March 1941) is a South African Catholic prelate who served as Archbishop of Durban from 1992 to 2021.
+He was made a cardinal in 2001.
+He served as Bishop of Kokstad from 1981 to 1992 and is a member of the Order of Friars Minor.

 Biography

 Napier was born on 8 March 1941 in Matatiele, South Africa.
 He joined the Franciscan Novitiate in Killarney before moving to St Anthony s College, Galway, to study at UCG.
 He graduated from University College Galway in 1964 with a degree in Latin and English.
 Studying at the Irish Franciscans St Anthony's College, Leuven, he obtained an MA degree in philosophy and theology from the Catholic University of Louvain in Belgium.

 He was ordained a priest of the Order of Friars Minor on 25 July 1970.
 On 15 May 1978 he was appointed apostolic administrator of Kokstad and on 29 November 1980 he was appointed bishop there.
 He chose as his episcopal motto the phrase pax et bonum which means "peace and goodwill".

 On 29 March 1992, he was named to succeed Denis Hurley as Archbishop of Durban.

 During the early nineties, he and other church leaders were involved in mediation and negotiation during the unrest leading up to the 1994 election and was present in September 1991 when the Peace Accord was signed.
 He was president of the Southern African Catholic Bishops' Conference in 1987-94 and 1999.
 He was also apostolic administrator of Umzimkulu from 1 August 1994 to 14 March 2009.

 In 1995, he received the honorary degree of Doctor of Laws from University College Galway, his alma mater.

 Napier is a member of the Episcopal Board of the International Commission on English in the Liturgy (ICEL).

 Pope John Paul II made Napier a Cardinal-Priest on 21 February 2001 and assigned the titular church of San Francesco d'Assisi ad Acilia.
 He was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI.
 On 21 March 2012, Pope Benedict XVI named him a member of the Pontifical Council for the Pastoral Care of Health Care Workers.

 He was a cardinal elector at the 2013 papal conclave that elected Pope Francis.
 As the conclave neared he described himself as "very frightened"; he thought there was a "higher likelihood" the next pope would be non-European and said that "The centre of gravity of the church has also shifted from the north to the south."

 Pope Francis accepted his resignation as archbishop of Durban on 9 June 2021.
 Napier continues as apostolicae administrator of the archdiocese until his successor is installed.

 He has been an occasional contributor to the South African national Catholic weekly The Southern Cross.
 Napier is a supporter of English football club Burnley.